rashi2911/MediCURE-Disease-Prediction-based-on-Symptoms/README.md

-# MediCURE Disease Prediction based on Symptoms
+# HealthGuard Pro Disease Prediction based on Symptoms

 ### About the project:
 The accurate analysis of medical database benefits in early disease prediction, patient care, and community services is critical.
 This project proposes a web application for the users to identify the disease they have been infected with based on the symptoms they have been suffering with a given confidence score.
 It also includes the capability of recommending home remedies as a treatment for the disease that the user may be infected with.